How Long Should a House Sit on the Market Before Selling?

 In fact, if a seller’s agent uses this trick routinely, it can be counterproductive and leave a negative impression.

 The only time Marshall would advise a client to pull a property from the market and re-list is if it needed repairs or improvements.
-That said, she admits that some clients who took their homes off the market in 2020 and re-listed in 2021 made a “good decision” because market fluctuations favor sellers now.
-It’s a gamble, however.

-Conclusion: It’s a seller’s market
+Conclusion: It’s a balanced market

 Marketing, presentation, house condition, and, above all, pricing have a significant impact on how many days your home will stay on the market before a sale.
 Whatever the challenges, working with a top real estate agent can help minimize DOM and sell your house quickly.